 - Cultural Capital

 There is, of course, quite a bit to explain about each of these areas, so I encourage you to read more about the study’s findings on their site.
-Also, there is a nice article about the study, complete with great quotes from camp directors, campers and staff members, published in Vaughan Today.

 This is exciting stuff!
 We’ve often discussed the benefits of camp for children, so it’s nice to see this kind of organized, methodical verification.
 Now spread the word!
 Let’s help others understand how uniquely “camp is a place for kids to grow.”